adeniyi12/requirement-analysis/README.md

 3. **Validation**: Use case diagrams can be used to validate the requirements of the system.
 This helps to ensure that the requirements are complete, consistent, and achievable.

 ![Booking System Use Case Diagram](alx-booking-uc.png)

+# Acceptance Criteria

+Acceptance criteria are a set of conditions that must be met for a requirement to be considered complete.
+They are used to ensure that the software developed meets the needs of the users and stakeholders.

+The importance of acceptance criteria cannot be overstated.
+They provide a clear and objective way to measure the success of the software development project.
+They help to ensure that the software developed meets the needs of the users and stakeholders, resulting in a successful and satisfying outcome.
+For a Checkout feature in a booking system, the acceptance criteria may include:

+1. The user should be able to view their booking details before checkout.
+2. The user should be able to select a payment method.
+3. The user should be able to enter their payment information.
+4. The user should be able to confirm their booking.
+5. The user should receive a confirmation email after checkout.